Cobb–Douglas production function: History

-Paul Douglas explained that his first formulation of the Cobb–Douglas production function was developed in 1927; when seeking a functional form to relate estimates he had calculated for workers and capital, he spoke with mathematician and colleague Charles Cobb, who suggested a function of the form Y = AL^{β}K^{1−β}, previously used by Knut Wicksell, Philip Wicksteed, and Léon Walras, although Douglas only acknowledges Wicksteed and Walras for their contributions.
+Paul Douglas explained that his first formulation of the Cobb–Douglas production function was developed in 1927; when seeking a functional form to relate estimates he had calculated for workers and capital, he spoke with mathematician and colleague Charles Cobb, who suggested a function of the form $Y=AL^{\alpha}K^{1-\alpha}$, previously used by Knut Wicksell, Philip Wicksteed, and Léon Walras, although Douglas only acknowledges Wicksteed and Walras for their contributions.
 Not long after Knut Wicksell's death in 1926, Paul Douglas and Charles Cobb implemented the Cobb–Douglas function in their work covering the subject manner of producer theory for the first time.
-Estimating this using least squares, he obtained a result for the exponent of labour of 0.75—which was subsequently confirmed by the National Bureau of Economic Research to be 0.741.
-Later work in the 1940s prompted them to allow for the exponents on K and L to vary, resulting in estimates that subsequently proved to be very close to improved measure of productivity developed at that time.
+Estimating this using least squares, he obtained a result for the exponent of labor of 0.75—which was subsequently confirmed by the National Bureau of Economic Research to be 0.741.
+Later work in the 1940s prompted them to allow for the exponents on $L$ and $K$ to vary, resulting in estimates that subsequently proved to be very close to improved measure of productivity developed at that time.

 A major criticism at the time was that estimates of the production function, although seemingly accurate, were based on such sparse data that it was hard to give them much credibility.
 Douglas remarked "I must admit I was discouraged by this criticism and thought of giving up the effort, but there was something which told me I should hold on."
 The breakthrough came in using US census data, which was cross-sectional and provided a large number of observations.
 Douglas presented the results of these findings, along with those for other countries, at his 1947 address as president of the American Economic Association.
-Shortly afterwards, Douglas went into politics and was stricken by ill health—resulting in little further development on his side.
+Shortly afterwards, Douglas went into politics and was stricken by ill health, resulting in little further development on his side.
 However, two decades later, his production function was widely used, being adopted by economists such as Paul Samuelson and Robert Solow.
 The Cobb–Douglas production function is especially notable for being the first time an aggregate or economy-wide production function had been developed, estimated, and then presented to the profession for analysis; it marked a landmark change in how economists approached macroeconomics from a microeconomics perspective.

-Capital and Labour Elasticity
+Capital and Labor Elasticity

 The factor of production elasticity of output is the percentage change in output that follows from a 1% change in that factor of production, holding constant all the other factors of production as well as the total factor productivity.

-In the Cobb–Douglas production function, the capital elasticity of output is $\alpha$, while the labor elasticity of output is $\beta$.
+In the Cobb–Douglas production function, the labor elasticity of output is $\alpha$, while the capital elasticity of output is $\beta$.